ebzzry/ebzzry.github.io/git-github.md

     $ git pull upstream master

-At this point, you may delete the `new-feature` branch you have created earlier:
+At this point, you may delete the `new-options` branch you have created earlier:

-    $ git branch -d new-feature
+    $ git branch -d new-options

 ## Closing Remarks